 - Warm in the oven.
 Wrap in a washcloth

 - Place over the chest or on the bottom of the feet.

 It is also said that placing onions around the house when others are sick can reduce the chance of other family members getting sick because it pulls airborne germs out of the air.

 BOOST THE IMMUNE SYSTEM NATURALLY: DIET

 Your diet is very important for a healthy immune system and can determine the duration of a sickness.
-At first sign of sickness, you will want to remove certain foods from your diet to allow your immune system to work more efficiently.
+At the first sign of sickness, you will want to remove certain foods from your diet to allow your immune system to work more efficiently.

 Drinking extra fluids is very important when sick to keep well hydrated and to flush out the system.
-If you are experiencing a fever, it is easy to become dehydrated, which will make the symptoms worse, and it makes it harder to recover.
+If you are experiencing a fever, it is easy to become dehydrated, making the symptoms worse, making it harder to recover.

 WORST FOODS TO EAT WHEN SICK